zaydkhan2006/Zayd_copy/README.md

 ## Part 4: Class Roster Pull Request

-1. The Integrator appends the team’s final roster to the file `class-roster.md`.
+1. The Integrator should append the team’s final roster to the file `class-roster.md`.
    - Add a section starting with `## <team-id>` followed by the list of pairs.
 2. Commit and push the update to the integration branch.
 3. Open a pull request from `team/<team-id>/integration` to `main` with the title `<team-id> → class-roster`.